jacksonjw12/mbannister.github.io/_teaching/181m-f15/index.md

 The conversion to letter grades will be determined at the end of the course.

 ## Experiments
 There will be approximately fifteen short programming experiments, each of which should take no more than an hour to complete.
 The purpose of these experiments is to gain intuition for the material covered in class and to learn to use MATLAB.
+You may work together when working on the experiments, but it is expected that any code or text you turn was typed by you and not "copy and pasted" from another student or other source.

 - Experiment 1: Color to black and white
 - Experiment 2: Median filtering and unsharp masking
 - Experiment 3: The frequency domain

 ## Projects
 There will be five projects, each of which will require a substantial time investment. __Start the projects early!__ The purpose of the projects is to gain a deep understanding for the challenges of implementing some of the methods presented in class.
 For the final project (Project 5) you will be free to choose the topic.
 In addition, you will be giving an in class presentation on Project 5.
+Projects 1 to 4 will be pair programming projects, and project 5 will be done in groups of two are three students.

 - Project 1: Images of the Russian empire
 - Project 2: Compositing